isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 Non-resident travellers who not required to serve their SHN at an SDF, i.e. those serving 7-day SHN, but wish to do so, may make a direct reservation with the hotel.
 Before a room booking is made, travellers should check and ensure that the hotel can accommodate guests serving their SHN.

-#### 3. I had left for Singapore from a country/region where I have the option of serving my Stay-Home Home (SHN) at my own residence rather than an SHN-Dedicated Facility (SDF).
-However, I had transited to Singapore via a second country, which imposes the mandatory 14-day SHN at an SDF.
+#### 3. I had left for Singapore from a country/region where I have the option of serving my Stay-Home Notice(SHN) at my own residence rather than an SHN-Dedicated Facility (SDF).
+However, I had transited to Singapore via a second country, which requires mandatory SHN at an SDF.
 Which SHN measure will apply to me?

 The more stringent travel health control measures would apply.
 This means that a traveller who had transited to Singapore via a second country where mandatory [SDF](/health/shn/sdf) stay is required, will serve their [SHN](/health/shn) at an SDF upon arrival into Singapore.